google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

 .. image:: figures/average_student_exam_scores_skew.png
    :align: center
    :alt: A histogram of average exam scores with a left tail.
-There are more values to the left (and lower) than the mean.
+There are more values to the left of (or lower than) the mean.
 This histogram has negative skew.

 This is an example of negative skew.
-By taking the mean, you see that it is 81.
-What this means is that there are a large number of values that are lower than the mean.
+The mean is 81, and there are a large number of values that are lower than 81.
 This large group of values below the mean is called a **left tail**, and as such a negative skew is often called a **left skew**.
 Similarly, a dataset with a positive skew looks like a mirror image of the histogram above, with a **right tail** and a **right skew**.

 Example: Positive Skew